LiiiLabs/goldfish/README.md

 + Small and fast

 ## Simplicity is Beauty
 Goldfish Scheme still follows the same principle of simplicity as S7 Scheme.
-Currently, Goldfish Scheme only depends on [S7 Scheme](https://ccrma.stanford.edu/software/s7/), [tbox](https://gitee.com/tboox/tbox) and C++ 17 standard library.
+Currently, Goldfish Scheme only depends on [S7 Scheme](https://ccrma.stanford.edu/software/s7/), [tbox](https://gitee.com/tboox/tbox) and C++ standard library defined in C++ 98.

 Just like S7 Scheme, [src/goldfish.hpp](src/goldfish.hpp) and [src/goldfish.cpp](src/goldfish.cpp) are the only key source code needed to build the goldfish interpreter binary.